caffeine-suite/caffeine-suite/packages/caffeine-script/README.md

 ![logo](https://raw.githubusercontent.com/wiki/shanebdavis/caffeine-script/CaffeineScriptLogo.png)
 [![Build Status](https://travis-ci.org/caffeine-suite/caffeine-script.svg?branch=master)](https://travis-ci.org/caffeine-suite/caffeine-script) [![NPM version](https://img.shields.io/npm/v/caffeine-script.svg)](https://www.npmjs.com/package/caffeine-script)

+> Code faster, refactor easier, understand better and reduce errors - all by focusing on CaffeineScript's key principle: *write less code*...

+# <center>CaffeineScript is 3x More Expressive Than JavaScript</center>

+This is an enormous advantage.
+You can write approximately 3x more functionality for the same amount of code in JavaScript.
+The majority of time spent on any programming project is proportional to the size of the code.
+Translating design into code, refactoring code, understanding existing code, and perhaps most of all, the number of errors, are all proportional to the size of the code base.

 ## Why CaffeineScript and not JSX, TypeScript, CoffeeScript or JavaScript?

 I believe less is more.
 It is the first principle of design and foundation of just about every good programming practice: [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), [KISS](https://en.wikipedia.org/wiki/KISS_principle), [ZEN (YAGNI)](http://www.essenceandartifact.com/2016/02/yagni-and-building-in-house-frameworks.html), [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle), [interface segregation](https://en.wikipedia.org/wiki/Interface_segregation_principle), etc...
 That's why I wrote CaffeineScript.
 This info-graphic shows the result: